mwin1201/Project-1-Dinner-and-a-Movie/README.md

 # Dinner And A Movie
-Dinner and a Movie is for the everyday person wanting to be independent, make their own meals and relax with some movies
+Dinner and a Movie is for the everyday person wanting to be independent, make their own meals and relax with some movies.
+When you get to the application you can search for meals to make by clicking on the 'Make Dinner' button.
+After entering some details about the meal you will see suggestions popup.
+The suggestions contains YouTube links to the recipes so you can cook and watch along with the tutorial.
+There is also the number of views the video has gotten to indicate popularity.
+Next you can search for movies with the 'Find Movies' button.
+Select a value to sort by and a year and see the suggestions right away.
+You can add any recipe or movie to your favorite list by clicking the red plus sign.
+You can also remove items from your favorites by clicking the red 'X' symbol.

 ## Application link
 [Dinner And A Movie](https://mwin1201.github.io/Project-1-Dinner-and-a-Movie/)